Meet the Gay Muslim Filmmaker Who Secretly Filmed His Pilgrimage to Mecca

 I have so much to say against the Saudis.
 The Saudis have carried out a deliberate, systematic obliteration of Islamic history for several decades now.
 All of the 20th century, now going into the 21st, has been about Saudi Arabia trying its very best to destroy Islamic history.

-One of the other things Saudi Islam frowns upon is idol worship so the graves of Islam’s ancestors in Saudi Arabia can no longer be identified.
-They’ve destroyed the first house that the prophet Mohammed lived in with his wife and built a row of toilets.
+One of the other things Saudi Islam frowns upon is idol worship, so the graves of Islam’s ancestors in Saudi Arabia can no longer be identified.
+They’ve destroyed the first house that the prophet Muhammad lived in with his wife and built a row of toilets.

 Do you know many other gay people based in Saudi Arabia?
 What’s everyday life like for them?